CrisztinaZudor/AgroRover/README.md

 # AgroRover

 ## Description
 AgroRover is an autonomous robotic platform designed for agricultural monitoring.
-The project integrates advanced mechanical systems, hardware components, and software applications to navigate and gather data in agricultural environments effectively.
+The project integrates mechanical systems, hardware components, and software applications to navigate and gather data in agricultural environments effectively.

 ## Technologies Used
 - **Mechanical Components**: Rocker-Bogie suspension mechanism, 3D printed parts.